yk-tanigawa/docker-jupyter/README.md

 ## Version history

+- 2020/7/1: a refresh of Docker image.
+This now includes the [latest glmnet (version 4.0.2)](https://www.rdocumentation.org/packages/glmnet/versions/4.0-2 ).
 - 2020/5/28: add a script to pull the latest image, [`pull-sherlock.sh`](pull-sherlock.sh).
 - 2020/4/13: we updated the documentation.
 - 2020/4/4: we removed the dependencies to the private repositories.